CeliktepeMurat/ConsensysFinalProject/lendingBorrowing/README.md

 truffle run verify
 ```

-It will analysis the contract, then return the vulnerabilities if there are.
+It will analyze the contract, then return the vulnerabilities if there are.